Why are unplugged weddings a thing and should you have one?

 What exactly is an unplugged wedding?

 It’s a day off from using digital devices.
-Your guests turn off their phones and soak up the day with you two instead.
+Your guests turn off their phones and instead, soak up 100% of the day.

-Sometimes it’s only the ceremony that’s unplugged; sometimes it’s the whole day.
-Some couples have a blanket ban on photos; and others just ban posting pictures to social media until the next day.
+Sometimes it’s only the ceremony that’s unplugged.
+Sometimes it’s the whole day.
+Some couples have a blanket ban on photos.
+Others just ban posting pictures to social media until the next day.

 Why you might want an unplugged wedding

 In a world where we’ve never been more connected, we’ve also never been more disconnected.
 Phones are such an integral part of our lives that we reach for them without thinking.
-Which means we’re not enjoying and appreciating ‘now’ as much as we could.
+Which means we don’t enjoy and appreciate ‘now’ as much as we could.

 And that’s amplified on a wedding day.